GeoffreyKarnbach/CryptoPay/readme.md

 #### Customer App:

 Frontend, related to the web-application that the sellpoints would use.
 The Frontend is written with Typescript and Angular.
 The application is able to read a QR code from another device currently serving the business app, and therefore redirect the user to the frontend of the Coinbase_Proto (or any actual cryptocurrency providers, such as Coinbase).
 Furthermore, the customer app can also display a QR Code of the wallet ID of the customer, allowing the business app to know, which wallet ID to expect the payment from.

-# DISCLAIMER: A newer version of the MVP with further functionality has yet to be pushed to GitHub.
-The functionality will be described in the readme file as well.